meilisearch/documentation/reference/features/dumps.md

 ## Importing a dump

-MeiliSearch v0.25.0 and above dropped support for version 1 dumps to ensure stabilization.
+Dumps in v0.20.0 and below are no longer compatible with the new versions.
 Before you start importing, check your [MeiliSearch version](/reference/api/version.md#example) and proceed accordingly.

 ::: note
 We do not recommend using dumps from a new MeiliSearch version to import an older version.